ekrividus/autoMB/README.md

 # autoMB
 Help with magic bursts, well it really will more or less do them for you.
 Will guess what spell type to use based on main/sub jobs, will update at job change.
+It can account for weather and day effects, by default this is off.
+Filters spells available then chooses from them based on order: Thunder > Ice > Wind > Fire > Water > Earth > Dark > Light
+If day or weather is on it will choose the spell benefited by the day/weather if available in the SC properties.
+Will automatically change targets to the one the SC effect was most recently applied to, this can go horribly awry if you have multiple mobs being SC'd at once.
+(Toggle to turn this off incoming probably).
+Does not (yet) handle BPs, but that may be added if I start playing smn seriously.

 automb on | off
 automb help - will show help text
 automb status | show - will show information on current settings